-The facet joints, also known as zygapophysial joints are synovial joints which help support the weight and control movement between individual vertebrae of the spine.
+Facet joint pain is a cause of pain in the back.
+The facet joints or zygapophysial joints are synovial joints between individual vertebrae of the spine.

-Symptoms can vary greatly and be confused with disc related disorders as its possible for patients to report referred pain into the lower extremities.
+Symptoms can vary greatly and be confused with disc-related disorders as it’s possible for patients to report referred pain in the lower extremities.
 The traditional facet locking syndrome may lead to such an acute attack but can be resolved successfully by freeing the offending joint and restoring normal function.

-There are a number of treatment options available, of which some may work better for some people with another proving more effective for someone else.
+There are a number of treatment options available, of which some may work better for some people whereas others prove more effective for someone else.

 Initial (acute) treatment